RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 ###### start-subtype-item

-### Newspaper article from a web page (HTML format) with no author
+### Newspaper article from a webpage (HTML format) with no author

 ###### start-subtype-content

 **Note:** Newspaper articles in HTML format (with or without an author) appear as text on the screen similar to a website.
-These articles are not in PDF format.
-If the article is in PDF format with full-page format/imaging and has no author, please treat it in the same way as a print newspaper article with no author.
+These articles are NOT in PDF format.
+If the article is in **PDF format with full-page format/imaging** and has no author, please treat it in the same way as a **print newspaper article with no author**.

+If the newspaper article does not have a person identified as the author, begin the reference with the name of the newspaper instead (do no italicise) followed by the day, month and year of the article.

-#### In-text reference: Direct quotes
+##### In-text reference: Direct quotes

 A direct quote is when you are using the exact words of the work.
 Put direct quotes between single inverted commas (quotation marks), and add a page number (if available).

 For direct quotes, page numbers are only required when they are provided in the original work.
 After the year, put a colon (:) followed by the page number.
 If no page number is available, you can indicate the location of the quote in your writing.

-If the article has no author, cite the newspaper title and the full publication date (e.g. 2 October 2021).
-Italicise the newspaper title.

 The example below comes from a source that has a page number, i.e. 25:

-> 'Australia's aged-care system is revealing itself to be all too frequently woefully ineffective in meeting the needs of those who rely on its services' (*The Sunday Age* 2 October 2021:25).
+> 'Australia's aged-care system is revealing itself to be all too frequently woefully ineffective in meeting the needs of those who rely on its services' (The Sunday Age 2 October 2021:25).

-#### In-text reference: Paraphrasing
+##### In-text reference: Paraphrasing

 Paraphrasing is when you are expressing the ideas of the author(s) in your own words.

-> Aged care providers are starting to introduce new fee schemes in response to changes to Federal government funding (*The Sunday* Age 2 October 2021).
+> Aged care providers are starting to introduce new fee schemes in response to changes to Federal government funding (The Sunday Age 2 October 2021).

-#### Reference list entry
+##### Reference list entry

 In your reference list:

+- If the newspaper article does not have a person identified as the author, use the name of the newspaper instead (do no italicise) followed by the day, month and year of the article in parentheses, e.g. The Age (24 January 2022).

-- Enclose the title of the article in single inverted commas (quotation marks).
+- Put the title of the article in single inverted commas (quotation marks).

-- Italicise the newspaper title.
+- Italicise only the second instance of the newspaper name after the article title.

-- Include the full publication date in brackets after author (e.g. 28 November 2021).

-- Add the accessed date (e.g. accessed 13 December 2021), followed by a full stop, a space then the URL.
+- After the second instance of the newspaper name, add the accessed date (e.g. accessed 2 November 2021) followed by a full stop, a space then the URL.
 No full stop after URL.

 ##### Rule

-> *Newspaper Name* (Day Month Year) 'Title of article: subtitle of article', access Day Month Year.
+> Name of Newspaper (Day Month Year) 'Title of article: subtitle of article', *Name of Newspaper*, accessed Day Month Year.
 URL

-##### Example
+Example

-> *The Age* (24 January 2022) 'Economists tip August interest rate hike as the cost of living rises', accessed 24 January 2022. https<nolink>://www.theage.com.au/politics/federal/economists-tip-august-interest-rate-hike-as-the-cost-of-living-rises-20220124-p59qoc.html
+> The Age (24 January 2022) 'Economists tip August interest rate hike as the cost of living rises', *The Age*, accessed 24 January 2022. https<nolink>://www.theage.com.au/politics/federal/economists-tip-august-interest-rate-hike-as-the-cost-of-living-rises-20220124-p59qoc.html

 ###### end-subtype-content

 ###### end-subtype-item

 ###### end-subtype